History Of The Reference Rate Framework

 - New retail floating rate loans (housing loan and personal loan) starting 1st August 2022

-Only new retail floating-rate loans such as house loans and personal loans will be using the Standardised Base Rate.
+Only new retail floating-rate loans such as house loans and personal loan will be using the Standardised Base Rate.
 This transition will not affect any other fixed rate loans such as car loans (hire purchase) or business loans.

 After the effective date, both Base Rate and Base Lending Rate will move exactly with the Standardised Base Rate if there are any changes done to the Standardised Base Rate, the Base Rate, and Base Lending rate will also be adjusted simultaneously.